-In this guide we create and deploy a simple Java-based HTTP web server.
+This guide explains how to create and deploy a simple Java-based HTTP web server.
 To run this example, follow these steps:

 -